NCEAS/metacat/docs/user/metacat/source/query-index.rst

 Index configuration
 ----------------------------
-Metacat-index is deployed as a separate web application (metacat-index.war) and should be deployed as a sibling of the Metacat webapp (knb.war).
+Metacat-index is deployed as a separate web application (metacat-index.war) and should be deployed as a sibling of the Metacat webapp (metacat.war).
 Deploying metacat-index.war is only required when SOLR support is desired and can safely be omitted if it will not be utilized for any given Metacat deployment.

 During the initial installation/upgrade, an empty index will be initialized in the configured "solr-home" location.